daslef/node-streams/README.md

 ## Want to participate to this workshop in a class with an instructor?

-I am hosting a workshop class at CityJS on the 23rd March, 2022! 🙌
+I am hosting a **REMOTE** workshop class at CityJS on the 23rd March, 2022! 🙌

 [![CityJS conference 2022](https://i.postimg.cc/HxB6pVBx/Screenshot-2022-02-19-at-11-03-57.png)](https://cityjsconf.org/)